-birth rate for January 2019 (1.4%) was lower than the Hamilton County average (1.9%).
-The <23 weeks gestation birth rate for January 2019 is 0.10%, which is lower than the Hamilton County average (0.28%).
+The preterm birth rate for January 2020 (11.4%) is higher than the average preterm birth rate in Hamilton County (10.7%).
+The very preterm birth rate for January 2020 (2.1%) was higher than the Hamilton County average (2%).
+The <23 weeks gestation birth rate for January 2020 is 0.35%, which is lower than the Hamilton County average (0.27%).

 Figure 3.
-Preterm Birth Rate Surveillance Chart, Hamilton County, Dec 2016 - Jan 2019
+Preterm Birth Rate Surveillance Chart, Hamilton County, Dec 2017 - Jan 2020\

-NOTE: The mean is calculated using two years of data from Dec 2016 - Nov 2018 Orange points are more likely to change in future reports.
-Data for 2018 & 2019are provisional; ODH reconciles (i.e. finalizes) data by fall of the subsequent year.
+NOTE: The mean is calculated using two years of data from Dec 2017 - Nov 2019.
+Orange points are more likely to change in future reports. \Data for 2019 & 2020 are provisional; ODH reconciles (i.e. finalizes) data by fall of the subsequent year.
 Data Source: ODH Vital Statistics

 Figure 4.
-Very Preterm Birth Rate Surveillance Chart, Hamilton County, Dec 2016 - Jan 2019
+Very Preterm Birth Rate Surveillance Chart, Hamilton County, Dec 2017 - Jan 2020\

-NOTE: The mean is calculated using two years of data from Dec 2016 - Nov 2018.
-Orange points are more likely to change in future reports.
-Data for 2018 & 2019 are provisional; ODH reconciles (i.e. finalizes) data by fall of the subsequent year.
+NOTE: The mean is calculated using two years of data from Dec 2017 - Nov 2019.
+Orange points are more likely to change in future reports. \Data for 2019 & 2020 is provisional; ODH reconciles (i.e. finalizes) data by fall of the subsequent year.
 Data Source: ODH Vital Statistics

-Figure 5. <23 Weeks Gestation Birth Rate Surveillance Chart, Hamilton County, Dec 2016 - Jan 2019
+Figure 5. <23 Weeks Gestation Birth Rate Surveillance Chart, Hamilton County, Dec 2017 - Jan 2020\

-NOTE: The mean is calculated using two years of data from Dec 2016 - Nov 2018.
-Orange points are more likely to change in future reports.
-Data for 2018 & 2019 are provisional; ODH reconciles (i.e. finalizes) data by fall of the subsequent year.
+NOTE: The mean is calculated using two years of data from Dec 2017 - Nov 2019.
+Orange points are more likely to change in future reports. \Data for 2019 & 2020 is provisional; ODH reconciles (i.e. finalizes) data by fall of the subsequent year.
 Data Source: ODH Vital Statistics

-SMALL FOR GESTATIONAL AGE BIRTH RATE
+SMALL FOR GESTATIONAL AGE BIRTH RATF

-Small for gestational age (SGA) birth rate is the percent of births where only one baby was born whose weight at birth is at or below a set value (10th percentile) for the week of pregnancy they were born at2.
+Small for gestational age (SGA) birth rate is the percent of births where only one baby was born whose weight at birth is at or below a set value (10th percentile) for the week of pregnancy they were born at.
 SGA compares the birth weight of an infant to a national distribution of live births so the weights are specific to infants of the same gestational age.
 The value for the 10th percentile of birth weight was adopted from the live births for

-January 2019

-SGA Birth Rate
+11.4% January 2020 SGA Birth Rate

-1990 in the United States3.
-The health of the mother and social factors prior to pregnancy can influence if a child is born small for their gestational age2.
-SGA can have an impact on the health of the infant throughout childhood and into adulthood2.
-Babies who are born small for their gestational age have an increased risk for infant death and illness, permanent lack in growth, reduction or impairment of cognitive function, and the development of adult chronic disease2.
-The SGA birth rate in January 2019 is 12.4%, which is higher than the average SGA birth rate in Hamilton County (11.6%).
+1990 in the United States.
+The health of the mother and social factors prior to pregnancy can influence if a child is born small for their gestational age.
+SGA can have an impact on the health of the infant throughout childhood and into adulthood.
+Babies who are born small for their gestational age have an increased risk for infant death and illness, permanent lack in growth, reduction or impairment of cognitive function, and the development of adult chronic disease.
+The SGA birth rate in January 2020 is 11.4%, which is slightly higher than the average SGA birth rate in Hamilton County (11.3%).